 You would think that a resort that is known for it’s pools, would make it a little easier for you to find them.
 The walkway to the pools and spa is on floor seven, for the East tower.
 If you walk to the pools on the main level, you have to walk through the casino.

 Everyone staying at the Hyatt property gets a wristband at check in.
 Unfortunately these wristbands do not unlock your room door or allow you to charge things to your room.
 The only thing these wristbands are for is to identify Grand Hyatt guests who are trying to enter a pool area that is reserved for Rosewood or SLS guests.
+Update for stays during Covid…you will be issued a waterproof wristband that will unlock your hotel room door, and you will able to charge your purchases to your room by using the wristband.

 Take advantage of the Sun Bum sunscreen that is offered at the towel huts.
 Even if you don’t think you need it, this is a necessity in the hot sun of the Bahamas.
 It’s so convenient and always appreciated when sunscreens is offered at the resorts.
 There is also ice water at the towel huts too.